 Peloton Power Zone vs HIIT

 The difference between the power zone and peloton HIIT is that the power zone is designed to reach and maintain one specific fitness zone for the entire duration of the class.
 This requires running or cycling with the same effort for a certain amount of time.

 This is very helpful when your goal is to improve your performance and run faster on the 5K or 10K.
 On the other hand, the HIIT changes its intensity by having high effort work, followed by low-intensity work.

-This is helpful if your goal is to train anaerobic fitness, or get the aerobic power with less work time.
-Below you can see the graph that illustrates difference between peloton power zone and HIIT workouts.
+This is helpful if your goal is to train anaerobic fitness or get the aerobic power with less work time.
+Below you can see the graph that illustrates the difference between peloton power zone and HIIT workouts.

 Peloton HIIT vs HIIT and Hills

 The difference between peloton HIIT and HIIT and Hills is that in HIIT classes the increase in intensity is due to higher cadence on the bike or speed on the treadmill.
 Increasing the pace is the main modality of adding intensity to the class.